stphivos/django-mock-queries/README.md

     return User.objects.filter(is_active=True).all()

 """
-Test function applies expected filters by patching django's user model Manager or Queryset with a MockSet
+Test function applies expected filters by patching Django's user model Manager or Queryset with a MockSet
 """
 from django_mock_queries.query import MockSet, MockModel